midorikawaguti/Heart_Failure_Prediction_Team_0/README.md

 ### _Observations:_

+**`Exercise Angina and ST_Slope (-0.47):`**

+- The negative correlation of -0.47 indicates that higher oldpeak may provoke experience exercise-induced angina.
+   - _Oldpeak (ST segment depression)_: measures how much the heart’s electrical activity changes when a person exercises, which can indicate stress on the heart.
+   - _Exercise-Induced Angina_: refers to chest pain or discomfort caused by physical exertion, occurring when the heart does not receive enough oxygen.
+- Correlation: If a person has high Oldpeak values, they are more likely to experience exercise-induced angina.
+According to figure 3, people with exercise-induce angina (Yes) are more likely to develop heart disease, 82.6%.

-**ST_Slope and Oldpeak (-0.61):**
+**`ST_Slope and Oldpeak (-0.61):`**

-- A moderate negative correlation of -0.61 indicates that as ST_Slope decreases, Oldpeak tends to increase.
+- A moderate negative correlation of -0.61 indicates that as ST_Slope decreases (moves from Up → Flat → Down), Oldpeak tends to increase.
-- In medical terms, ST_Slope describes the slope of the ST segment in an ECG, and Oldpeak refers to ST depress relative to rest, often linked to heart stress or ischemia.
-- This negative correlation suggests that patients with more severe ST depression (higher Oldpeak) may also have downward or less favourable ST slopes.

-**HeartDisease and ST_Slope (-0.60):**

-- The negative correlation of -0.60 is stronger, showing a more pronounced inverse relationship.
-As ST_Slope values decrease, the likelihood of HeartDisease increases.
-- In the medical field, certain ST slope patterns are considered significant indicators of heart disease.
-A flatter or downward slope is often linked to poorer heart function
+    - _Oldpeak (ST segment depression)_: measures how much the heart’s electrical activity changes when a person exercises, which can indicate stress on the heart.
+A higher Oldpeak means more stress on the heart during exercise.
+    - _ST_Slope_: shows whether the heart’s activity improves (Up), stays the same (Flat), or worsens (Down) during exercise.
+- Correlation: The worse the heart’s response to exercise (high oldpeak), the more stress it shows on the Electrocardiogram (ECG) - often shows a Flat or Down ST_Slope, indicating potential heart problems.

+  ---
+#### Given the strong link between ST_Slope and Oldpeak, we further investigate their relationship through visualization.

 <figure align="center">
   <img src="images/ST-segment-depression-upsloping-downsloping-horizontal.png" width="60%" height="60%">
-   <figcaption><strong><em>Figure 5: Visual representation of ST slope and St depression info from ECG readings</em></strong></figcaption>
+   <figcaption><strong><em>Figure 5: Visual representation of ST slope and St depression (Oldpeak) info from ECG readings</em></strong></figcaption>
 </figure><br><br>

----

-#### Given the strong link between ST_Slope and Oldpeak, we further investigate their relationship through visualization.

-- The following plot was constructed to investigate deeper the potential correlation between SL_Slope (representing the ST segment slope as recorded on an ECG) and Oldpeak (a numerical measurement indicating ST depression relative to rest).
-It provides a visual representation of the relationship between these two variables, helping to identify patterns, trends, or potential associations.
+- The following plot was constructed to investigate deeper the potential correlation between ST_Slope and Oldpeak.
+It provides a visual representation of the relationship between these two variables, helping to identify potential associations.

 <figure align="center">
   <img src="images/ST_slope_Old_peak.png" width="60%" height="60%">